CLEANING PROCEDURES AND EXPECTATIONS

 Restrooms, Hallways, Stairways and Entryways

-These areas will have touchpoints cleaned multiple times a day.
+These areas will have touchpoints cleaned multiple times a day in high traffic buildings.
 The focus will be on hand rails, elevator buttons, glass doors and door handles.
 Floors are spot vacuumed and mopped daily.

 Frequently used bathrooms will be checked multiple times a day.
 Emergency menstrual hygiene products are provided for free in restrooms in some locations.